 - Savvy Researcher WorkshopsThe library offers hour long workshops on advanced topics, including citation management tools, data management, digital publishing, and finding grants to fund your research.
 Instructors can request that a specific Savvy Researcher Workshop be taught in a special session for a course, research group, or faculty meeting.

 - Course and Subject GuidesDepartmental libraries create library guides that provide instructional resources for students and instructors including research guides, subject guides, database guides, and class guides.
 Browse existing guides, or contact your subject library or librarian if you would like to request a guide for your course.

 Library Materials in Class

-- Place Physical Materials on ReserveLearn how to place physical materials on reserve at a library circulation desk.
+- Place Materials on ReserveLearn how to place materials on reserve for a class.